Felgyő

 Felgyő is a village in Csongrád county, in the Southern Great Plain region of southern Hungary.

 Geography

 It covers an area of 76.73 km2 and has a population of 1484 people (2002).

+History

+The settlement dates back to the Kingdom of Hungary, and the days of Árpád.
+The village already appeared in writing in 1075, by the name "Gehgi".

+The village was a princely estate, belonging to Prince Álmos.
+After 1108 Prince Álmos gifted the lands to the provost of Dömös, along with 63 of his personal servants, and land to give to each.